The Bankrate promise

 - Credit score boost: Establishing a clean payment history with no late payments on an installment loan helps improve your credit score.

-- Refinancing opportunities: If interest rates fall or your credit score improves, refinancing into a new loan can be beneficial because it will likely lower the monthly payments on your loan or reduce the length of the loan.
+- Refinancing opportunities: If interest rates fall or your credit score improves, refinancing into a new loan can be beneficial because it will likely lower your loan’s monthly payments or reduce the loan’s length.

 Cons of installment loans

 If you’re thinking about taking out an installment loan, make sure to consider the potential drawbacks, as well as the advantages.
 Here are a few to be aware of: